mhdirkse/docker4ibis/README.md

-# Run Ibis Configurations with docker
+# Run Ibis Configurations with Docker

 This project will help you run your Ibis configuration(s) with Docker.